carrolljody/ClearTab/README.md

 - [x] *AU IW to carry out a mindfulness exercise
 - [] *AU IW to set a timer for notification for mindfulness
-- [] *AU IW to choose the length for a mindulness exercise
+- [x] *AU IW to choose the length for a mindulness exercise
-- [] *AU IW the mindfull exercises to be either visual or auditory
+- [] *AU IW the mindfullness exercises to be either visual or auditory
 - [] *AU IW to access resources for mindfulness
 - [] *AU IW to share my experience with others
 - [] *AU IW to be able to journal my experience